top of page

 IMG_6595 3.HEIC

-In late May, I was featured in Baltimore’s inaugural Scout Art Fair, curated by Derrick Adams and Teri Henderson.
+Last May, I was featured in Baltimore’s inaugural Scout Art Fair, curated by Derrick Adams and Teri Henderson.
 This was my first time participating in an art fair, and I am proud to have presented pieces from my recent body of work, alongside a selection of silkscreen prints from my thesis work.

 I spent four days painting (Green for the Heart Chakra), curating, and installing my booth before working my booth from Thursday night until Sunday evening.
 On VIP opening night, the Director of the Baltimore Museum of Art, Asma Naeem, collected a silkscreen print and just happened to be my first sale!